-all r # src off-peak r # src on-peak r # src all $\sigma_v \le 0.963 \text{ mas}$ 9.0 9033 10.0 4496 6.6 7288 5.9 3169 all with known ψ $\sigma_v \le 0.455 \text{ mas}$ 22.1 1702 20.3 888 distribution of ψ angle reduces the number of outliers by a factor of 1.36.
-On the contrary, considering only the sources within 0.5 rad of the peaks doubles the number of outliers.
-Since the jet directions were determined only for 45% of the matches, these statistics underestimate the impact of the presence of optical jets on Gaia positions.
-If to count only the sources with known jet directions, excluding the sources within the peaks reduces the number of outliers by a factor of 2.07.
-Rows 2 and 4 of Table 2 shows also the statistics for the subsamples of low 50% percentile of VLBI re-scaled errors.
-The reduction of the number of outliers is 1.77 for the 50% percentile of the overall sample of matched sources and 2.65 for the sub-sample of the sources with known jet directions.
-The reduction of the number of outliers is greater for the lower 50% percentile because the sources with smaller position uncertainties have smaller errors in determining the ψ angle, what makes discrimination of the "on-peak" and "off-peak" sources more reliable.
+Since, as we have established, the Gaia systematic errors in AGN positions caused by optical structure have a strong concentration towards $\psi = 0$ and $\psi = \pi$, we expected that the removal of the matches with $\psi \in [-0.5, -0.5]$ and $\psi \in [\pi - 0.5, \pi + 0.5]$ rad and keeping only 'off-peak' matches should affect the statistics of the number of outliers.
+We computed the fraction of matches with normalized residuals > 4 for for several subsamples.
+Since we applied error rescaling, the number of outliers has reduced with respect to our initial estimate mentioned above.
+The first row of Table 2 shows that excluding the sources within the peaks of the distribution of ψ angle reduces the number of outliers by a factor of 1.36.
+In contrast, considering only the sources within 0.5 rad of the peaks doubles the number of outliers.
+Since the jet directions were determined for only 45 per cent of the matches, these statistics underestimate the impact of the presence of optical jets on Gaia positions.
+If only the sources with known jet directions are counted, excluding the sources within the peaks reduces the number of outliers by a factor of 2.07.
+The second and fourth rows of Table 2 also show the statistics for the subsamples of the low 50 per cent percentile of VLBI rescaled errors.
+The reduction of the number of outliers is 1.77 for the 50 per cent percentile of the overall sample of matched sources and 2.65 for the subsample of the sources with known jet directions.
+The reduction of the number of outliers is greater for the lower 50 per cent percentile because the sources with smaller position uncertainties have smaller errors in determining the ψ angle, making discrimination of the 'on-peak' and 'off-peak' sources more reliable.

-Results in Table 2 show that the presence of optical structure parallel to the jet explains 62% of VLBI/Gaia position offsets significant at the 4σ level for a sub-sample of 23% of VLBI/Gaia matches that have known jet directions and VLBI position errors lower than the median.
-In order to generalize this result to the entire population of radio-loud AGNs, we need assume that the significance of VLBI/Gaia offsets does not depend on VLBI position error and does not depend on the measurability of the radio jet directions.
-The VLBI position errors above 0.2-0.3 mas level are limited by the thermal noise, and thus, the first assumption is valid.
+The results in Table 2 show that the presence of optical structure parallel to the jet explains 62 per cent of VLBI/Gaia position offsets significant at the 4σ level for a subsample of 23 per cent of VLBI/Gaia matches that have known jet directions and VLBI position errors lower than the median.
+In order to generalize this result to the entire population of radio-loud AGNs, we need to assume that the significance of VLBI/Gaia offsets does not depend on VLBI position error and does not depend on the measurability of the radio jet directions.
+The VLBI position errors above the 0.2-0.3 mas level are limited by thermal noise, and thus the first assumption is valid.
 The validity of the second assumption is questionable.
-The detectability of parsec-scale radio jet depends on the jet brightness and the dynamic range of observations that in turn depends on the source flux density.
+The detectability of parsec-scale radio jets depends on the jet brightness and the dynamic range of observations that in turn depends on the source flux density.
 Since the correlation between radio and optical fluxes is low, missing a jet just because a source was weak does not create a selection bias.
 However, if a jet direction for a given source was not detected because its radio jet is intrinsically weaker, missing such a source may create a selection bias, because a weak radio jet may imply a weak optical jet.
-A sub-sample of sources with determined jet direction may have a selection bias towards jets brighter in radio and optic with respect to the overall population.
+A subsample of sources with determined jet direction may have a selection bias towards jets brighter in radio and optical with respect to the overall population.

 Table 3.
-Estimates of rotation angles around axes 1,2,3 of the Gaia positions of matches with respect to VLBI positions of four sub-samples.
+Estimates of rotation angles around axes 1, 2, 3 of the Gaia positions of matches with respect to VLBI positions of four subsamples.
 Units are milliarcseconds.